zeke/semantic-pull-requests/README.md

 [Probot](https://probot.github.io/) app
 on your repos to ensure your pull requests are semantic before you merge them.

+:hand: Wanna check your pull requests using a GitHub Actions workflow instead?
+See [alternatives](#alternatives) below.

 ## How it works